BirdeeHub/birdeevim/README.md

 If you add a debugger to it please let me know.

-I didnt really have time to understand configuring dap yet before I heard about nix.
+I didn't really have time to understand configuring dap yet before I heard about nix.
 I was only using neovim for about 3 months before making this flake, and hadn't tried to do that yet.
 You just put the debugger in lspAndDeps and then configure in lua, but I don't know how to do the lua part?